-Last August, police officers in Aurora, Colorado, approached 23-year-old Elijah McClain as he walked home from a convenience store.
-The Aurora Police Department later said that a 911 caller had reported a “suspicious person” in a ski mask, and that when officers confronted McClain — who was not armed and had not committed any kind of crime — he “resisted arrest.”
+In August 2019, police officers in Aurora, Colorado, approached 23-year-old Elijah McClain as he walked home from a convenience store.
+The Aurora Police Department later said that a 911 caller had reported a “suspicious person” in a ski mask and that when officers confronted McClain — who was not armed and had not committed any kind of crime — he “resisted arrest.”
 In the 15 minutes that followed, the officers tackled McClain to the ground, put him in a carotid hold, and called first responders, who injected him with ketamine.
-He had a heart attack on the way to the hospital, and died days later, after he was declared brain dead.
+He had a heart attack on the way to the hospital and died days later after being declared brain-dead.

 McClain was detained on his way home from picking up an iced tea for his brother.